kittyschulz/visual_census/README.md

 # Conclusions

 We wish to draw meaningful census signals from the classification of car-type objects in real-world scenes.
-Thus far, we have used the models created in this work to explore the ratio of luxury vehicles throughout cityscapes, traffic counts in city centers, and distribution of vehicles by age, class, and approximated value.
+Thus far, we have used the models created in this work to explore the ratio of [luxury vehicles](http://kittyschulz.github.io/map.html) throughout cityscapes, [traffic counts](http://kittyschulz.github.io/map.html) in city centers, and distribution of vehicles by [age](http://kittyschulz.github.io/map.html), [class](http://kittyschulz.github.io/map.html), and approximated [value](http://kittyschulz.github.io/map.html).

+We know that each of these can be tied to different socio-economic factors, however drawing conclusions from our data goes beyond the scope of this work, and requires validation from additional census data.

 # Implementation